arangodb/arangodb/Documentation/Books/Manual/Indexing/Ttl.md

 for expiration and removal.
 Providing either a non-numeric value or even no value for the index attribute is a supported way of keeping documents from being expired and removed.

 There can at most be one TTL index per collection.
+It is not recommended to use TTL indexes for user-land AQL queries, as TTL indexes may store a transformed, always numerical version of the index attribute value.

 The frequency for invoking the background removal thread can be configured using the `--ttl.frequency` startup option.